kritikbhatia/Awesome-IoT-Resources/README.md

  - [PharoThings](https://github.com/pharo-iot/PharoThings) - Live programming platform for IoT projects based on [Pharo](https://pharo.org/) (a pure object-oriented programming language and a powerful environment, focused on simplicity and immediate feedback).
  - [TinyGo](https://tinygo.org/) - TinyGo is a project to bring the Go programming language to microcontrollers and modern web browsers by creating a new compiler based on LLVM.
 You can compile and run TinyGo programs on many different microcontroller boards such as the BBC micro:bit and the Arduino Uno.

-#### Frameworks 🖼
+#### Frameworks

- - [AllJoyn](https://openconnectivity.org/developer/reference-implementation/alljoyn) - AllJoyn is an open source software framework that makes it easy for devices and apps to discover and communicate with each other.
+ - AllJoyn - Is an open source software framework that makes it easy for devices and apps to discover and communicate with each other.
  - [Apple HomeKit](https://developer.apple.com/homekit/) - HomeKit is a framework for communicating with and controlling connected accessories in a user’s home.
  - [Astarte](https://github.com/astarte-platform/astarte) - Astarte is an Open Source IoT platform written in Elixir.
 It is a turnkey solution which packs in everything you need for connecting a device fleet to a set of remote applications.
 It performs data modeling, automated data reduction, real-time events, and provides you with any feature you might expect in a modern IoT platform.
 Right now, Linux and ESP32 devices are supported out of the box using the provided SDKs.
  - [Blynk](http://www.blynk.cc) - Blynk is a platform for creating iOS and Android apps for connected things.
 You can easily build graphic interfaces for all your projects by simply dragging and dropping widgets (right on the smartphone).
 Supports Ethernet, WiFi, Bluetooth, GSM/GPRS, USB/Serial connections with wide range of prototyping platforms from Arduino, Raspberry, ARM mbed, Particle, RedBear, etc.